renzcarlo24/ITBA-3207-Team-Big-Bytes/README.md

 Food Waste is one of our society's and it is a growing public concern.
 In fact, it represents a global problem with implications for both people and the environment.
 Food waste exacerbates environmental issues by being a major contributor in climate change, loss of biodiversity and pollution.
 According to the Food and Agriculture Organization of the United Nations (FAO), approximately 30% of food produced for human consumption worldwide is either lost or wasted each year which is equivalent to 1.3 billion tons of food.
 This contributes to the emission of greenhouse gasses from landfills.
 Food wastes have initiated several challenges in the modern world whose impacts can be seen today in economic, social and environmental sustainability.
 When a human waste food, thwy waste not only the food itself, but also all the energy and water required to grow, harvest, transport, and package it.
 This is why we should address the food waste issue seriously.

-Following the collection of relevant datasets, the study intends to provide key findings, key areas and a comparison analysis of food waste in the United States and Philippines.
-Furthermore, the researchers will provide food waste baseline strategies to help the country achieve a sustainable level of food waste reduction.
-The primary goal of this analysis is to identify the cause behind the food waste at various levels and to compare and contrast the approaches and procedures undertaken by the United States and Philippines.
-Furthermore, the study will make necessary recommendations regarding the issue of food waste.

 ## Problem Statement